Sucerquia/ASE-PLUMED_tutorial/restart.md

 ```

 where the three points must be replaced by the other arguments of the calculator.
-Alternatively, you can initialize your calculator using the next script
+Alternatively, you can initialize your calculator using the following script

 ```python
 from ase.calculators.plumed import restart_from_trajectory